Pilots Wanted...to help save lives!

 Do you have a passion for flying?
 Do you want to use your skill to help people in need?
 As a LifeLine Pilots volunteer, you have the opportunity to make a life-changing impact on people with medical or humanitarian needs far from home.

 - 21 years of age or older

-- Must be current with a minimum of 250 hours of pilot in command time;
+- Be current with a minimum of 250 hours of pilot in command time

-- Send a copy of most recent log book entry for BFR or wings phase;
+- Send a copy of the most recent logbook entry for BFR or wings phase

-- Successfully completed the AOPA Public Benefit Flying On-line Course and submit certificate of completion;
+- Successfully completed the AOPA Public Benefit Flying Online Course and submit a certificate of completion

 - Meet the FAA minimums regarding flight status and currency

 - Provide updated information whenever reportable changes occur such as loss of privilege, contact, or aircraft insurance information